 Plot aside, I’m giving it credit where it’s due and that would be due to the star power it boasts.
 With well-known faces such as Ben Affleck in a beefed up and somewhat beat down Bruce Wayne/Batman and the now stellar Gal Gadot reprising the Amazonian heroine Wonder Woman, you’d find that there is chemistry here.
 When the pair is given the motivation of protecting these three powerful “dibbuk boxes” so to speak, they waste no time forming the bravest and willingness heroes ever known.
 They do so with vigor and genuine investment in their roles.

 In terms of storyline, this is where fully activated brains cells are not required, as they practically give you a villain Steppenwolf (voiced by Ciarán Hinds), whose name is actually cooler sounding than his reason for being a hardcore villain.
-He is paint by the numbers evil with the typical impetus of taking over the universe or enslave every being in it proves to be ho-hum.
+He is paint by numbers evil with a common impetus for taking over the universe or enslaving every being in it which proves humdrum.

 Director Zack Snyder and his crew of EFX wizards threw in everything, plus the kitchen sink, with the screening being filled end to end with eye whopping visuals.
 You’re met with a nearly euphoric glow of lights as lightning buzzes around The Flash and Wonder Woman’s shiny cuffs give off an explosive blast.
 The action sequences are handled with expediency and prove concussive in execution.
 And, of course, you’ll find advanced machines being utilized, aiding the super posse in their crusade for justice.